On posets, monomial ideals, Gorenstein ideals and their combinatorics: The socle and the inverse system for monomial ideals

-We note that the monomials in $I$ form an upset $U(I)$ in the monoid and lattice $G = [x_1,\ldots,x_d]$ w.r.t.~divisibility, and that $I$ is spanned by $U(I)$ as a $K$-vector space.
-Since $M\subseteq G\setminus U(I)$ which is a downset in $G$, no monomial in $I$ can by Claim~\ref{clm:up-down} divide a monomial in $M$, as it is an element in the upset $U(I)$.
+{\sc The case $I\subseteq J$:} We note here that the monomials in $I$ form an upset $U(I)$ in the monoid and lattice $G = [x_1,\ldots,x_d]$ with respect to divisibility, and that $I$ is spanned by $U(I)$ as a $K$-vector space.
+Since $M\subseteq G\setminus U(I)$ which is a downset in $G$, it follows from Claim~\ref{clm:up-down} that no monomial in $I$ can divide a monomial in $M$, as it is an element in the upset $U(I)$.
 Hence, by (\ref{eqn:xoy}), when a monomial in $I$ acts on a monomial in $M'$ the result will be zero and so $I\subseteq J$.